In addition to other terms defined elsewhere, the following terms have the following meanings:

 4.3.
 Taxes.
 Client is responsible for, and must pay, any and all Taxes (other than Taxes based on Oversight's income) imposed in connection with the Services and any other services provided in connection with this Agreement.

 5.1.
 Service Levels.
 The Service will be available at least 99% of the time during each month excluding Excusable Downtime (the “Uptime Commitment”).
-“Excusable Downtime” means time that the Service is not available to Client because of (a) maintenance which is scheduled (i) each week between 12:01 a.m. and 3:00 a.m.
-Saturday Eastern time, or (ii) during the third week of each month between 6:00 p.m.
+“Excusable Downtime” means time that the Service is not available to Client because of (a) maintenance which is scheduled (i) each week between 12:00 p.m. and 3:00 p.m.
+Saturday Eastern time, or (ii) during the third week of each month between Oversight Master Agreement Confidential Version: 10.27.21 Confidential Page 4 of 22 6:00 p.m.
 Saturday and 6:00 a.m.
-Sunday Eastern time (collectively, the “Standard Windows”) or planned maintenance which cannot be reasonably scheduled during the Standard Windows for which at least 24 hours advance notice is given, (b) outages caused by misuse of the Service by Client, (c) failure of the Internet and/or public switched network, and (d) events contemplated by Section 12.7.
+Sunday Eastern time (collectively, the “Standard Windows”) or planned maintenance which cannot be reasonably scheduled during the Standard Windows for which at least 24 hours advance notice is given, (b) outages caused by misuse of the Service by Client, (c) failure of the Internet, and (d) events contemplated by Section 12.7.
 If the Uptime Commitment is not met in any month, Oversight will issue Client a credit based on the percentage of Service Fees calculated in accordance with the table below.
 Such credit will be applied to extend the then current Term or against subsequent invoice(s), as determined by Oversight in its reasonable discretion.

 If in any period of 3 consecutive months the Availability Percentage during such period is less than 95%, Client will have the right, upon written notice to Oversight, to terminate the Order(s) for the affected Services and receive a refund of the Service Fees actually paid for the unexpired portion of the then-current Term for the affected Services.

 5.2.
 Client’s Equipment.
-Client is solely responsible to obtain and maintain its own computer hardware, software and telecommunications connections and switches required to access Services.
+Client is solely responsible to obtain and maintain its own computer hardware, software and telecommunications connections services as required to access Services.

 6.1.
 Service Warranties.
 Oversight warrants that the Services will be performed in (i) a good, professional and workmanlike manner; (ii) in substantial accordance with the Documentation; and (iii) in accordance with the terms of this Agreement.
 Client will promptly notify Oversight in writing of any failure of the Services to meet the foregoing warranties.
 Client will assist Oversight in identifying and reproducing the issue.
 Oversight will diligently and in good faith attempt to correct the reported defect by repairing or modifying the Service within a commercially reasonable period of time, not to exceed forty-five (45) days.
 If Oversight is unable to cure that defect by repairing or modifying the Service as provided herein, then Client may elect to terminate its right to use the Service, and Client will be entitled to a refund of the Service Fees actually paid to Oversight for the unexpired portion of the then current Term.